lnharvin/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis
-School analysis project using Python, Anaconda and Jupyter Notebook

 ## Project Overview
-Here is the list of deliverables for the analysis of the school district:
+Help a mock school board analyze school district data.
+Here is the list of requested deliverables:

 - A high-level snapshot of the district's key metrics, presented in a table format
 - An overview of the key metrics for each school, presented in a table format